ThrowTheSwitch/Ceedling/README.md

 Ceedling uses [RSpec] for its tests.

-To run all tests:
+To run all tests run the following from the root of your local Ceedling repository.

 ```shell
  > bundle exec rake
 ```

 To run individual test files and perform other tasks, use the available Rake tasks.
-List those task like this:
+From the root of your local Ceedling repo, list those task like this:

 ```shell
  > rake -T